tristanjarrett/pokemon-3sc/README.md

 ## If I had more time I would

-- Go outside
+- Go outside :deciduous_tree:
-- Have a coffee
+- Have a coffee :coffee:
 - Try forget about Pokemon, lol